 I chatted today with someone who has a dog with separation anxiety, and some other kinds of anxiety as well, who was asking if we offer any training services with boarding… and we actually do have some limited training services over the summer but I didn’t think a “service” per se would help in the situation as she described it.

 We often get dogs who seem anxious.
 Maybe it’s their first time at camp.
-Maybe that’s just their temperment.
-When we talk about the dogs with people who don’t work here, we often end up discussing the size, age, breed, and other external characteristics but for those of us who have to work with the dog the psychology of a given dog is far more important than anything descernable from a quick glance.
+Maybe that’s just their temperament.
+When we talk about the dogs with people who don’t work here, we often end up discussing the size, age, breed, and other external characteristics but for those of us who have to work with the dog, the psychology of a given dog is far more important than anything discernable from a quick glance.

 This internal over external metric makes sense when you think about humans.
 Over the course of a whole life, external characteristic matter but how you act (your pattern of behavior) is going to be pretty significant to your friends and family, the people in close proximity to you.

 When we try to work around anxiety, ameliorate the condition, and help the dog feel comfortable, there can be no clock involved really except for the schedule the dog sets.
 You can’t pay a trainer to show up and fix the problem I don’t think.
 Mostly what we have to do is observe, wait, and try a few tricks.